 The grapes for our Esprit de Tablas Blanc were grown on our certified organic estate vineyard.

 The fruit was whole cluster pressed, and fermented with native yeasts.
 The Roussanne was fermented in neutral oak of various sizes: 60-gallon oak barrels, 170-gallon demi-muids, and 1200-gallon foudres.
-The Grenache Blanc was fermented partially in stainless steel and also in one foudre, and the Picpoul Blanc was fermented in small neutral oak and stainless steel barrels.
+The Grenache Blanc was fermented in stainless steel and also in one foudre, and the Picpoul Blanc was fermented in small neutral oak and stainless steel barrels.
 All the wines went through malolactic fermentation.
-The lots were selected and blended in April 2015, and aged in foudre until their bottling in December 2015.
+The Esprit Blanc was selected from the vintage's best lots, blended, and returned to foudre in April 2016, and aged an additional 8 months in foudre until its bottling in December 2016.